-To further substantiate the concept that FOXM1 is a potent contributor to the activation of the NPM-ALK/STAT3 axis, we enforced the expression of a FOXM1 construct (i.e. FOXM1C) cloned in a tetracycline-inducible system in SupM2 cells.
-As shown in Figure 5B, the addition of increasing doses of doxycycline induced FOXM1 protein expression in a dose-dependent manner.
-Accordingly, Cyclin B1, a known downstream target FOXM1, also increased in a dose-dependent manner.
-With this in-vitro system, FOXM1 was found to upregulate pALK in a dose-dependent manner, while the total NPM-ALK level only slightly increased in this experiment.
-In the same experiment, we also found both pSTAT3 and total STAT3 to be substantially elevated.

-We then asked whether this phenomenon could be duplicated in a non-ALK+ ALCL model.
-Thus, we stably transfected a conditional FOXM1C vector into 293T cells, which were then transiently transfected with an empty vector (lane a-c) or an NPM-ALK expression vector (lane d-f) (Figure 5C).
-With increasing doses of doxycycline, we observed a dose-dependent increase of FOXM1, in the absence or presence of NPM-ALK.
-This experimental manipulation resulted in a dose-dependent increase of phosphorylated NPM-ALK, whereas the total NPM-ALK level was not substantially changed (lanes d-f).
-In the presence of NPM-ALK expression (lane d-f), STAT3 was highly activated (i.e pSTAT3) and the addition of FOXM1 resulted in no or minimal changes to pSTAT3, although an appreciable increase in the total level of STAT3 protein was detected.
-Interestingly, in the absence of NPM-ALK (lane a-c), upregulation of FOXM1 also resulted in appreciable increases in both pSTAT3 and STAT3, suggesting FOXM1 can activate the STAT3 signaling pathway in a NPM-ALKindependent manner in 293T cells.
+To determine whether this FOXM1-mediated activity is specific to ALCL, 293T cells were stably transfected with a FOXM1C doxycycline-inducible vector in the presence or absence of NPM-ALK (Figure 5C).
+With increasing doses of doxycycline, a dose-dependent increase of FOXM1 expression was observed, in both the absence or presence of NPM-ALK in the latter case correlating with a dose-dependent increase in phosphorylation of NPM-ALK.
+Consistent with previous observations, STAT3 was phosphorylated in the presence of NPM-ALK although the presence of FOXM1 did not increase this further, yet an appreciable elevation in the expression of total STAT3 was detected.
+Interestingly, in the absence of NPM-ALK (lanes a-c), upregulation of FOXM1 also resulted in appreciable increases in both pSTAT3 and STAT3, suggesting that FOXM1 can activate the STAT3 signaling pathway in a NPM-ALKindependent manner in 293T cells.

-6) NPM-ALK is necessary for FOXM1 to mediate transcriptional activity
+6) NPM-ALK induces transcriptional activity of FOXM1

-We then asked if NPM-ALK has a role in regulating the transcriptional activity of FOXM1.
-First, As shown in Figure 6A, using a FOXM1 luciferase reporter transiently transfected in SupM2 cells, we found that siRNA downregulation of NPM-ALK largely abrogated the luciferase activity, suggesting that NPM-ALK is important for FOXM1 to function as a transcription factor.
-In keeping with this concept, siRNA downregulation of NPM-ALK in SupM2 resulted in a dramatic decrease in the amount of FOXM1 protein bound to a biotinylated DNA probe containing FOXM1 consensus sequences, while the total FOXM1 protein level in the cell lysate (i.e. the input) was largely unaltered (Figure 6B).
-In the same experiment, western blot studies also showed that siRNA knockdown of NPM-ALK led to an substantial decrease in Cyclin B1, a well-known downstream target of FOXM1 (21).
-Taken together, NPM-ALK is necessary for FOXM1 to exert its transcription regulatory activity in ALK+ ALCL cells.
+To determine whether NPM-ALK plays a role in regulating the transcriptional activity of FOXM1, a FOXM1 consensus sequence-luciferase reporter construct was transiently transfected into SupM2 cells.
+Following siRNA-mediated downregulation of NPM-ALK luciferase activity was abrogated, suggesting that NPM-ALK is required for FOXM1 to function as a transcription factor (Figure 6A).
+In keeping with this concept, siRNA-induced downregulation of NPM-ALK expression in SupM2 cells resulted in a dramatic decrease in FOXM1 protein bound to a biotinylated DNA probe containing FOXM1 consensus sequences, while the total FOXM1 protein level in the cell lysate (i.e. the input) was largely unaltered (Figure 6B).
+In the same experiment, western blot studies showed that siRNA -mediated inhibition of NPM-ALK expression led to a substantial decrease in Cyclin B1, a well-known target of FOXM1 transcriptional activity (21).
+Taken together, these data suggest that NPM-ALK is necessary for FOXM1 to exert its transcriptional regulatory activity in NPM-ALK+ ALCL cells.